 - Keeping the insulating cover in place anytime the hot tub is not in use will reduce the time required for heating, thereby minimizing operating costs. - The time required for initial heat-up will vary depending on the starting water temperature and the capacity of your hot tub.
 Smaller hot tubs heat at a rate of approximately 6 to 8 degrees per hour; larger hot tubs heat at about 4 to 6 degrees per hour.
-(The heating rate of a hot tub connected to 120V will be about 2 or 3 degrees per hour.)
+The heating rate of a Bali connected to 120VAC will be about 2 or 3 degrees per hour.